alokgarg003/new_job_Apply/README.md

 | Taiwan               | Thailand     | Turkey     | Ukraine        |
 | United Arab Emirates | UK*          | USA*       | Uruguay        |
 | Venezuela            | Vietnam*     |            |                |

-### **Wellfound (placeholder)**

-Wellfound (formerly AngelList) is added as a placeholder scraper.
-Implementation may require Playwright or site-specific handling.
-For now the module is present but returns no results until a full scraper is implemented.